rthai/is-it-cold-today/_PRESS-RELEASE.md

   > Work with sample weather data first to build features.

 ## Customer Quote ##
-  > I check this website every morning, so I don't look like a hot mess.
+  > I check this website every morning, so I'm not cold.

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.